 In identifying and evaluating nominees for director, the Nominating and Governance Committee of the Board of Directors seeks to ensure that the Board of Directors possesses, in the aggregate, the strategic, managerial and financial skills and experience necessary to fulfill its duties and to achieve its objectives, and seeks to ensure that the Board of Directors is comprised of directors who have broad and diverse backgrounds, possessing knowledge in areas that are of importance to the Company.
 In addition, the Nominating and Governance Committee believes it is important that at least one director have the requisite experience and expertise to be designated as an "audit committee financial expert."
 The Nominating and Governance Committee looks at each nominee on a case-by-case basis regardless of who recommended the nominee.
 In looking at the qualifications of each candidate to determine if their election would further the goals described above, the Nominating and Governance Committee takes into account all factors it considers appropriate, which may include strength of character, mature judgment, career specialization, relevant technical skills or financial acumen, diversity of viewpoint and industry knowledge.
 At a minimum, each director nominee must have displayed the highest personal and professional ethics, integrity and values and sound business judgment.
-In addition, the Nominating and Governance Committee believes that the following minimum qualifications are necessary for a director to possess to be recommended by the Committee to the Board:
+In addition, the Nominating and Governance Committee to the Board.